-This week industry innovator and Chief Technology Officer, Billy Williams, broke down the four essential components for a successful discount management program.
+Industry innovator and Chief Technology Officer, Billy Williams, breaks down the four essential components for a successful discount management program.

 Four key elements for effective supplier discount optimization

 You’ve probably already heard of “dynamic discounting” and “discount management,” phrases which are presented in glowing terms as offering huge cost savings.

 Paying vendors early in exchange for substantial prompt-payment discounts makes great financial sense for almost all large companies.
 It’s a no-risk proposition with a very large reward.
 After all, you’re going to pay your suppliers anyway, so this merely adjusts payment dates and amounts.

 But implementing a successful dynamic discounting solution takes detailed planning.
 After all, a sub-optimal approach can make a big difference – with lost opportunities amounting to many millions of dollars per year.
 That’s why you’ll want to address four elements so you can get it right the first time.